Many people thought I was

 After the two hour hairy adventure from the previous day, our last day took a more mellow vibe.
 Back to Corvara we took a different cable car to Col Alt and enjoyed lunch at the rifugio at the top.

 Stuffed with goodies we took a leisurely 30 minutes walk to the chair lift that would take us to La Fraina where the kids enjoyed the mini playground and animal park with goats, cows, chickens, and rabbits.
-And the adults indulged in affogatos- the caffeine and sugar content of which causing odd kangaroo and mountain goat-like behaviour.
+And the adults indulged in affogatos and jumping shots.

 I cannot recommend this Italian family holiday enough to anyone with tiny humans – The breathtaking scenery, the nature, the fun, the fresh mountain air, the health benefits, the animals, the activities,